Kalschatzi/learning_platform/content/module1/5-java-unit-testing.md

 ## Mocking

 Mocking is a technique in unit testing where you replace real objects with fake (mock) objects to simulate behavior without executing real dependencies like databases, APIs, or file systems.
-This makes testing faster, isolated, and reliable.
+This makes testing faster, more isolated, and more reliable.

 ### Why Use Mocking?